The Number One Reason Your Houseplants Are Dying

 The only plant I've found that needs to be watered more than every two to three weeks is the fern.
 I find them to be finicky, but overall even with those I water less than I used to.

 Pretty earth-shattering, eh?
 I think most plants do much better when you ignore them a little bit.
-Of course they like to be talked to once in a while. ;) I think we tend to care for them too much and that's the biggest reason we fail at growing healthy houseplants.
+Of course they like to be talked to once in a while. ;) I think we tend to care for them too much and that's the biggest reason many fail at growing healthy houseplants.

 Do you have any great plant growing tips you've found helpful?
 Do you water your plants a lot or a little?

-Pin this image to save for later!
+Pin this image to save this info for later!

 reason your houseplants are dying